Extended DBI and its generalizations from graded soft theorems: Conclusions and outlook

 Let us mention some open questions connected with other approaches to construction of the (tree-level) S-matrix.
 We wish to highlight the following two: \begin{itemize} \item the Cachazo--He--Yuan (CHY) formalism introduced in~\cite{Cachazo:2013hca,Cachazo:2013iea} and further developed in other works including~\cite{Cachazo:2014xea} \item{the color-kinematics duality (BCJ duality) and the associated double-copy structure~\cite{Bern:2008qj}} \end{itemize}

-Since the tree-level S-matrix of extended DBI theory (with the extra coupling $c$ fixed to the special value $c=(\Lambda\lambda)^{-2}$) has a CHY formulation, it is logical to ask whether also the generalized 2-scale extended DBI theory in~\eqref{eq:2eDBI} might have such a formulation.
-Finally, since some of the theories appearing as limits of the extended DBI theory (such as DBI theory) enter the web of double-copy structures, it would be interesting to see if also their parents -- the (2-scale) extended DBI theories -- might have such structure in some (possibly generalized) sense.
+Since the tree-level S-matrix of the original extended DBI theory (i.e. with the extra coupling $c$ fixed to the special value $c=(\Lambda\lambda)^{-2}$) has a CHY formulation, it is logical to ask whether also the generalized 2-scale extended DBI theory in~\eqref{eq:2eDBI} might have such a formulation.
+The existence of a CHY representation for a given theory is closely connected with its double-copy structure.
+The latter was worked out for the (original) extended DBI theory from its CHY representation in~\cite{Low:2020ubn}.
+Thus a natural question arises, whether also the 2-scale extended DBI theory admits a double-copy structure.
+Its existence seems plausible, as many theories derived from the 2-scale extended DBI theory (e.g. (extended) DBI, NLSM) already have a known double-copy structure.

 \acknowledgments

 We thank Congkao Wen for helpful discussions.
 This work was supported by the Czech Government project GA \v{C}R 21-26574S.
 Additional supports by the Ministry of Education grant LTAUSA17069 and Charles University Research Center UNCE/SCI/013.